DevExpress/testcafe/docs/articles/documentation/recipes/integrating-testcafe-with-circleci.md

 ## Step 2 - Configuring the Build

-Create a `.circleci` folder in the `ci-integration-demo` repository fork and add a `config.yml` file there.
-CircleCI will suggest you to use the following content.
+Create a `.circleci` directory in the `ci-integration-demo` repository fork and add a `config.yml` file there.

+Use the content CircleCI provides by default with two changes:

+* Since you are going to perform browser testing, you need a virtual machine image that has all popular browsers pre-installed.
+So use the following image

+    ```yml
+    - image: circleci/node:7.10-browsers
+    ```

+* Add a step that imports test results to the end of the YAML.
+The results will be displayed in the **Test Summary** section.

+    ```yml
+    - store_test_results:
+        path: /tmp/test-results
+    ```

+The resulting YAML will look as follows.

 ```yml
 # Javascript Node CircleCI 2.0 configuration file